 12. Headaches

 Again, hormonal changes may be the culprit here, especially during your first trimester.
 Rest, proper nutrition and adequate fluid intake may help ease headache symptoms.
-Always talk with your health care provider before taking any medicine, as some common headache medications are contraindicated in pregnancy.
+Always talk with your health care provider before taking any medicine, as some common headache medications are not recommended in pregnancy.

 “If you have a severe headache or a headache that won’t go away, call your provider — it may be a sign of preeclampsia,” Lane said.